nicholasdille/container-slides/160_gitlab_ci/130_rules/slides.md

 --

-## Pro tip: Avoid pipeline on push
+## Pro tip 4: Avoid pipeline on push

 Pipelines can be skipped by adding `[skip ci]` to the commit message